veganpolice/emdr-online/README.md

 # EMDR-Online
-An online tool to assist in administering an eye movement desensitization and reprocessing session
+An online tool to assist in administering an Eye Movement Desensitization and Reprocessing (EMDR) session